rspamd/rspamd.com/doc/modules/external_services.md

 ## ICAP protocol specific details

 ICAP servers are normally used by http proxies or file servers to scan HTTP queries or files.
 Only the RESPMOD method is supported in Rspamd.
-Currently Rspamd evaluates the X-Infection-Found and X-Virus-ID return headers.
+Next to the X-Infection-Found and X-Virus-ID return headers Rspamd also tries to evaluate more unusual headers.

+From Version 3.2 Rspamd supports the full ICAP protocol (with encapsulated HTTP headers) and is also capable to evaluate encapsulated HTTP return codes.

 This module was tested with these icap implementations:

+* Checkpoint Sandblast
 * ClamAV (using c-icap server and squidclamav)
+* ESET Server Security for Linux 9.0
+* F-Secure Internet Gatekeeper
+* Kaspersky Scan Engine 2.0
+* Kaspersky Web Traffic Security 6.0
+* McAfee Web Gateway 9/10/11
+* Metadefender ICAP
 * Sophos (via SAVDI)
-*   Symantec Protection Engine for Cloud Services
+* Symantec Protection Engine for Cloud Services (Rspamd <3.2, >=3.2 untested)
-*   Kaspersky Web Traffic Security 6.0
-*   Trend Micro InterScan Web Security Virtual Appliance (IWSVA) (Rspamd 2.0)
+* Trend Micro InterScan Web Security Virtual Appliance (IWSVA)
-*   F-Secure Internet Gatekeeper (Rspamd 2.0)

-If using a proprietary ICAP service **please check** with your vendor if it is suitable for your intended use- do not assume any proprietary software above to be fit for use.

-Please use the `Edit Page` button on this article to add software which was tested as working or remove software which is unfit for use.
+* Trend Micro IWSVA 6.0
+* Trend Micro Web Gateway

+Please report other working or non-working icap implementations.

 ~~~ucl
 # local.d/external_services.conf